asimtarapathak/Ksetra-jnam/README.md

 **Note**: Python-3 must be installed in your device

-1. Clone the MakhanChor repository to your local machine
+1. Clone the Ksetra-jnam repository to your local machine
 ```
   git clone https://github.com/asimtarapathak/Ksetra-jnam.git
 ```